mrsimoes/hlnsync/README.md

 - Supports Linux only.

 ### Possible Improvements
+- Make `--include` and `--exclude` patterns more compatible with `rsync`.
+- Extend `cmp` to take hard links into account.
 - Filenames are NOT converted to Unicode.
 To allow using offline database across systems, conversion is required.
-- Extend `cmp` to take hard links into account.
 - Detect renamed directories to obtain a more compact sync schedule.
-- Take advantage of multiple CPUs to hash multiple files in parallel.
+- Use multiple CPUs to hash files in parallel.
-- Support partial hashes for quicker comparison of files of equal size.
+- Support partial hashes for quicker comparison of same-size files.
-- Further optimizations to the sync algorithm.
-It's straightforward, but has been working well in practice.
+- Further optimize the sync algorithm, though it has been working well in practice.
 - Support for checking for duplicates by actual content, not just hash.
 - Update target mtimes from source.
-- Sort fdupes output, e.g. by name or mtime.
+- Allow sorting output, e.g. by name or mtime.
 - Allow config files and maybe store database along with config files in some .lnsync-DDDD directory at the root.

 ## Release Notes

+- Version 0.3.7
+-- Bug fix on reading offline trees.
+-- Change output levels and some messages.
 - Version 0.3.6
- - New: --include and --include-once options.
+-- New: --include and --include-once options.
  - Bug fix: wrong exit code.
 - Version 0.3.5
  - Bug fix: not excluding dirs in offline mode.
  - Version 0.3.3
  - Python 3 support.
- Version 0.3.2
+- Version 0.3.2
  - New --root option to allow reading and updating a root tree database when querying subtrees.
 - Version 0.3.0
  - Exclude files by glob pattern in sync and other commands.